Inverse Optimal Control from Incomplete Trajectory Observations: The Recovery Matrix

-In order to show the relation between the recovery matrix defined above and cost function recovery, we next establish the following assumption for the given feature set. \begin{assumption} The feature set $\mathcal{F}$ in Definition~\ref{def_rm} contains a subset of relevant features $\mathcal{F^*}$, i.e. $\mathcal{F^*}\subseteq\mathcal{F}$. \end{assumption} Assumption \ref{featureassumption} requires that the given feature set contains a subset of relevant features that can be used to characterize the optimal trajectory as in (\ref{costfunction}), and also allows for additional features that are irrelevant to express the trajectory.
-Although restrictive for the choice of features, the assumption is likely to be fulfilled in practice by providing a larger set including many features when exact feature knowledge is not available.
+Before showing a relationship between the above recovery matrix and IOC, we impose the following assumption on the given candidate feature set $\mathcal{F}$ in Definition \ref{def_rm}. \begin{assumption} {In Definition~\ref{def_rm}, the candidate feature set $\mathcal{F}$ contains as a subset the relevant features $\mathcal{F^*}$ in (\ref{relevantfeatureset}),} i.e., $\mathcal{F^*}\subseteq\mathcal{F}$. \end{assumption}

+Assumption \ref{featureassumption} requires that the relevant features $\mathcal{F^*}$ in (\ref{relevantfeatureset}) are contained by the given candidate feature set $\mathcal{F}$, which means that $\mathcal{F}$ also allows for including additional features that are irrelevant to the optimal control system.
+Although restrictive for choice of features, this assumption is likely to be fulfilled in implementation by providing a larger set including many features when the knowledge of exact relevant features is not available.
+Under Assumption \ref{featureassumption}, without loss of generality, we let